PINTO0309/onnx2tf/AUTO_JSON_FEATURE_SUMMARY.md

 ## Summary

 This implementation enables onnx2tf to automatically propose solutions for conversion errors and accuracy issues.
 Users no longer need to manually create JSON files - the tool automatically discovers optimal conversion parameters through systematic exploration of the parameter space.
 The feature represents a significant improvement in usability, especially for complex models with non-standard dimension arrangements.
+To avoid surprising users with new files, automatic generation on accuracy errors is now opt-in via `--auto_generate_json_on_error`.